joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6690307/2025/10/04/philadelphia-union-wins-mls-supporters-shield/

 **Forget a championship for Arch Manning and Texas.
 What are the Longhorns good at now?**\
 `Texas started the season atop the polls with a Heisman candidate in Arch Manning.
-A loss at Florida shows nothing is going to plan.`\
+A loss at Florida shows nothing is going as planned.`\
 https://nytimes.com/athletic/6690285/2025/10/04/texas-florida-arch-manning-steve-sarkisian-sec/

 **Blue Jays begin chasing away October demons by thrashing Yankees: 'Everybody's ready'**\